fuine/msc-thesis-typst/content/ch3_results.typ

   ("aspartus_3_runs/jso_best.svg", [jSO]),
   caption: flex-caption(
     [Best fitness in population (dashed lines) and 'running' best fitness (solid lines) found during optimization on the Aspartus dataset.
-Color associated with the number of the run is depicted in legends.
+Color associated with the number of the run is depicted in legends.],
-  ],
-  [Best fitness in population and 'running' best fitness found during optimization on the Aspartus dataset.]
+    [Best fitness in population and 'running' best fitness found during optimization on the Aspartus dataset.],
   ),
-  label: <fig:aspartus_3_runs_best>
+  label: <fig:aspartus_3_runs_best>,
 )

 Plots of the logarithmic loss are presented in @fig:aspartus_3_runs_losses.
 Plots of